vnguyen01/vnguyen01.github.io/_posts/2020-06-05-welcome-to-jekyll.markdown

 ### Svg icons
 The social media icons on the bottom looked squished.
-I couldn't figure out a more clever way to fix that so I created a new file `assets/css/custom.css` and added in
+I couldn't figure out a more clever way to fix that so edited the `assets/css/minima/_base.scss` file for the relevant class to be

 ```
 .svg-icon {